Submissions

 Review stage

 Manuscripts are submitted online.
+The journal does not charge any submission or publication fees to authors.
 All manuscripts undergo an initial assessment by the Editorial Office to ensure that they comply with the guidelines.

 Manuscripts are then assigned to the editor to decide whether they fall within the remit of the journal.
 If a manuscript is deemed suitable for review, the editor will invite reviewers online, according to the suggestions of the editorial board.
 Reviewers are given four weeks to submit a report.
 The review process is double-blind, that is, both the authors’ and the reviewers’ identities are concealed.
 At least two reports are required to make a decision.